István Stadinger

-István Stadinger (born 27 January 1927) is a former Hungarian Communist politician, who served as Speaker of the National Assembly of Hungary between 1988 and 1989, until his resignation.
+István Stadinger (27 January 1927 – 26 January 2018) was a Hungarian communist politician, who served as Speaker of the National Assembly of Hungary between 1988 and 1989, until his resignation.
 He retired from the politics after 1990.

 Early life

 István Stadinger was born into a working-class family in Keszthely as the son of locomotive heater fireman József Stadinger and housewife Anna Szabó.
 After finishing elementary school, Stadinger started working as an aircraft mechanic student in the plant of the Sport Flying Association of the University of Technology in Pesterzsébet and Ferihegy.
 He worked in this profession until 1945.